-Santander, founded in 1857, is headquartered in Madrid and is one of the 13 leading banks in the world by market capitalisation and the largest bank in the European Union.
-Historically, Santander has had a strong presence abroad, beginning in South America in 1947, and is currently one of the largest banks in Europe and Latin America, with a significant presence in the United States.
+Founded in 1857, Santander is headquartered in Madrid and is one of the leading banks in the world by market capitalisation and the largest bank in the European Union.
+Historically, Santander has had a strong presence abroad, beginning in South America in 1947, and is currently one of the largest banks in Europe and Latin America with a significant presence in the United States.